-An incidental finding of a tracheal septum forming a double-lumen trachea in a 61-year-old patient – a case report.
+An incidental finding of a double-lumen trachea in human – a case report.

-Krzysztof Piersiala1, Anna Loroch1, Joanna Jackowska2, Maciej Pabiszczak2, Malgorzata Wierzbicka2
+Krzysztof Piersiala1, Anna Loroch1, Joanna Jackowska2, , Malgorzata Wierzbicka2

 1Student Research Group at the Department of Otolaryngology, Head and Neck Surgery Poznań University of Medical Sciences, Poznań, Poland.